mxnan/mxnan/README.md

-- 👋 Hi, I’m @mxnan
+- 👋 Hi, Manan
 - 👀 I’m interested in Web Design, UX,UI
-- 🌱 I’m currently learning React, JS, TS.
+- 🌱 Next, React, JS, TS , TailwindCSS
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me : text on any socials